Interview Guide

 Aim for 1.5-2 minutes per answer.
 Practice until you can deliver your stories naturally without rambling.

-Use "I" Not "We"
+Use I Not We

 Interviewers want to know what YOU did.
 Focus on your individual contributions, not team achievements.